ArvindC5689/Data_Analysis_Project/README.md

 ## BSES (Batter Situational Efficiency Stat)
 The BSES stat is a stat that is designed to evaluate both performance while taking the situation into account.
 The stat sets out to create a way to compare players situational performance using only one stat.
 This stat is important because of the fact that it looks at the situation that the batter is in.
 Other stats like BA or SLG or OBP evaluate performance, but they do not take into account what the situation was when the batter was at bat.
 In some situations, RBIs and the ability to hit become much more important.
 For example if the score is 14-0 at the top of the 2nd or 3rd inning and a batter for the winning team hits a home run, that home run is not really that impactful, since the the score deficit was already so large.
 On the other hand if the score is tied and its the bottom of the 10th inning and a team hits a home run, that home run is much more important because it won the game.
 Both of these situations are very different, however stats like BA or SLG or OBP treat each of these scenarios exactly the same.
 This might miake for some misleading evaluations of players.
 This is the problem that BSES tries to eliminate.

 BSES is an event based stat.
-What this means is that every time a batter is at the plate, he is assigned a numerical value at the end of that plate appearance.
+What this means is that every time a batter is at the plate, he is assigned a numerical value called the situation score at the end of that plate appearance.
 This value is calculated with 3 main parts: **Situation Factor**, **RBI Efficiency** and the **Event Score**.
 The formula for the value assigned to the plate appearance is as follows:

-Situation Factor x (RBI Efficiency + Event Score)
+Situation Score = Situation Factor x (RBI Efficiency + Event Score)

 Each of these components have their own specifications and will be described in the following paragraphs.